 Large event means an event that charges an admission price, or is operated by a local agency, and serves an average of more than 2,000 individuals per day, including, but not limited to, a public, nonprofit, or privately owned park, parking lot, golf course, street system, or other open space when being used for an event, including, but not limited to, a sporting event or a flea market.

-Design simple, visual event signage
+Design simple, visual event signage.

-Event Food Donation
+Food Donation After Your Event

 Contra Costa County has developed a list of local Food Recovery Organizations and Services.
-Contact a vendor and plan to donate extra food from your event.
+Contact a vendor and plan to donate food from your event.
 Many of these organizations provide food recovery services for free.

 Bring a reusable bag.
 A lot of the fun at events is walking around the booths to look at and purchase unique and handcrafted items.
 Say 'no' to plastic bags.